LinkedInLearning/advance-your-sql-skills-for-data-engineering-3315012/README.md

-# COURSENAME
+# Advance Your SQL Skills with dbt for Data Engineering
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Advance Your SQL Skills with dbt for Data Engineering.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+![Advance Your SQL Skills with dbt for Data Engineering][lil-thumbnail-url]

+Are you looking for a better—and easier—way to manage SQL code?
+In this course, instructor Vinoo Ganesh shows you how to use dbt (data build tool) to operationalize SQL in powerful ways and make the process of transforming data simpler and faster.
+In each chapter, Vinoo presents a real-world situation or problem, and provides focused code examples explaining how to solve the problem.
+He shows you how to design and implement dbt models to solve basic and advanced challenges, covering topics like schema design, generating SQL model files, table materializations, implementing CTEs, and SQL unit tests.
+Join Vinoo in this course to advance your SQL skills and make your code management easier.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.